Draught proofing windows? 9 simple and cheap ways to stop draughts

 "One thing I would add, however is that the bubble wrap looks terrible."

-Compared to the other methods in this guide, secondary glazing might not be as cheap to get installed but it is a great alternative to fitting new double glazing.
-It can also be achievable on a DIY basis and usually acceptable in the eyes of conservation officers when it comes to listed properties or those in conservation areas.
+Compared to the other methods in this guide, secondary glazing might not be as cheap to get installed, but is a great alternative to fitting new double glazing.
+It can also be achievable on a DIY basis and usually acceptable in the eyes of conservation officers when it comes to listed properties, or those in conservation areas.

 There are several different types of secondary glazing — some are designed to act as a temporary way of preventing draughts and can be easily taken in and out as required, while others are fixed into place permanently.
 It is also possible to fit secondary glazing that slides or opens just like regular windows.
 In all cases, installing secondary glazing commonly involves adding a slimline, second window to the inside of existing window frames.